kenvilar/wp-generate-password/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.1.0 =
-* Fix - Added conditional logic for directly access to the plugin
+* Added conditional logic for directly access to the plugin
-* Fix - Move old generate password functions inside the admin class
+* Moved old generate password functions inside the admin class
-* Dev - Add class to leverage the OOP concepts
+* Added class to leverage the OOP concepts
-* Dev - Organize plugin structure
+* Organized plugin structure

+= 1.2.0 =
+* Added shortcode for user to display on their public specific page/s and post/s
+* Added function for users to let them choose what number of generated password characters with a minimum of 4 and maximum of 100
+* Added some stylesheet classes for user's easy to customize
+* Improved conditional statements
+* Filtered content with only allowed html tags
+* Added and modified function to prevent script injections